 6 Miles (9.66km)

-A remote and challenging section with nine stiles to cross, 200 steps and many steep gradients.
-Six of the stiles have no provision for dog access.
+A remote and challenging section with three stiles with provision for dogs to cross, 163 steps and many steep gradients.
 High cliff path with stunning views.
 Carpets of bluebells and orchids in late spring.
 Horses and sheep graze the coastal slopes above Cell Howell, near Blaenmeni and cattle near Treriffith.

-Walk Difficulty: Stiles, long flights of steps, gradients up to 1:1.
+Walk Difficulty: 6 out of 6.
+Stiles, long flights of steps, long and steep gradients up to 1:1, exposed cliff top.

 Caution